aleflabo/Stats-Under-the-Stars-2019/README.md

 ![](sus5.jpg)

-It was asking to solve a regression ML problem about car accident insurance.
+It was asking to solve a regression ML problem on some real data about car accident insurance.

+During the Hackathon we have used some different Machine Learning methods that can be seen in the following files:

+1.  __`sus5.ipynb`__:
+This file contains the pipeline used to solve the problem.
+It presents the preprocessing (except for the None filling) and the model selection phase.

+1.  __`sus5.R`__:
+This R file was useful to fill the missing data of our dataset.
+We filled them with the knn method.